philthompson10/pyqtdeploy/doc/sysroot.rst

         external tools) using the specified versions for a successful installation.

+        .. versionadded:: 3.2.0

+        If the version number is optional for the component and it has been omitted then the ``version`` attribute will be ``None``.
+In this case the component must determine the version number and set the ``version`` attribute accordingly.

     .. py:method:: verbose(message)

         A verbose progress message is displayed to the user.
 It will be